Hindu Shahis: Victory over the Samanid Empire

 — Excerpts of the Hund inscription of Jayapala (HSI), inscribed Year 146 (968 CE).
 Translation by Abdur Rehman.

 Bhima's death is chronologically placed within the span of 964 to 965 CE.
-The Hund Slab Inscription attributes his passing to him 'burning himself through Shivas desire but not through the terrible enemy', suggesting a ritualistic suicide, and the absence of any noted political setbacks further supports the inference that his death occurred under such circumstances.
-In c.965 CE Ghazni was recaptured from the Lawik dynasty by Abu Ishaq, the successor of Alp-Tegin, after Bhimas death.
+The Hund Slab Inscription attributes his passing to him 'burning himself through Shiva's desire but not through the terrible enemy', suggesting a ritualistic suicide, and the absence of any noted political setbacks further supports the inference that his death occurred under such circumstances.
+In c.965 CE Ghazni was recaptured from the Lawik dynasty by Abu Ishaq, the successor of Alp-Tegin, after Bhima's death.
+Bhimadeva was also the last of the Shahis to rule Kabul, as it would be lost shortly before or after his death.

-Jayapala
+Jayapaladeva

-Bhimadeva's successors would all have the surname of "Pala", and Muslim sources give hazy indications of a successional dispute, leading many to suggest that the same family was not ruling anymore.
-Rahman disagrees that there exist sufficient evidence in favour of such a hypothesis or conclusion.
+The complete title of Jayapala, as mentioned in the Barikot inscription, was paramabhaṭāraka mahārājādhirāja parameśvara śrī jayapāladeva.
+Bhimadeva's successors would all have the surname of "Pala", and Muslim sources give indications of a successional dispute, leading several scholars to suggest that a new dynasty had gained power.
+Rahman states that there is insufficient evidence in favour of such a hypothesis; he suggests that while Jayapaladeva was not a descendant of Bhimadeva, he was a member of the same dynasty.
+The name of his father given in Muslim accounts is reconstructed by Rahman as Āśtapāla, (Note: Ferishta gives name of his father as Ashtpal or Hathpal and Tarikh-i Khairat as ’Jaipal wa Haital i.e Jaipal son of Haital) who he suggests to be a son of Lalliya and brother of Kamalavarman, as hinted in Tarikh-i Sistan.

 One Vijayapaladeva (r.
-942 or 963) is obtained from the Ratnamanjari Inscription where he is held to be the 'supreme sovereign' or 'Maharajadhiraja.
+942 or 963) is obtained from the Ratnamanjari Inscription where he is held to be the 'supreme sovereign' or maharajadhiraja.
 Rahman proposed that Vijayapaladeva had to have either belonged to the Kabul branch or had been a local Shahi feudatory.
-Khaw disagrees and instead equates Vijayapaladeva with one Thakkana Sahi, mentioned by Kalhana as a rebel who had to be captured by Queen Didda of Kashmir.
+Khaw disagrees and instead equates Vijayapaladeva with one Thakkana Sahi, mentioned by Kalhana as a rebel who had to be captured by queen Didda of Kashmir.
 For Khaw, this identification fits within the narrative of Muslim sources; Jayapala ascended only after this threat was neutralized.
 (Note: Rehman claimed scholars deeming Thakkana as the successor of Bhimadeva to be in the wrong.)